Data access is critical to achieving electricity access

 Our research has explored key policy drivers for unlocking DRE market potential in high growth markets and tracking the establishment of energy access targets in low energy access (LEA) countries.
 Our current research agenda includes exploring evidence of socio-economic benefits from DRE; understanding the relationship between DRE market expansion and workforce development; and developing an analytical framework for exploring DRE implications for utilities of the future in LEA countries.
 We are also synthesizing existing evidence on mini-grid markets and the innovative productive uses of electricity and micro-enterprise being deployed in India.

-As the head of PEAK and Power for All’s research director, I have the amazing opportunity of engaging with our partners—companies, policy makers, investors, civil society, the media—to constantly understand what type of data is still needed and by whom.
+As Power for All’s research director, I have the amazing opportunity of engaging with our partners—companies, policy makers, investors, civil society, the media—to constantly understand what type of data is still needed and by whom.
 In order to have even more direct, frontline engagement, I recently relocated from Berkeley, California to Nairobi, Kenya.

 Kenya is one of the most dynamic, fastest growing DRE markets in the world and while here I am collaborating with researchers at the Strathmore Energy Research Center (SERC) on the Strathmore University campus.